 Summary

 This document provides background information about data standards, json-schemas in general and the structure of the Wildlife Disease Data standard specifically.
+WDDS is focused making it easy to store disease data in a consistent and FAIR format.

 What is a JSON-schema